-You can enter one or several teams under "Team".
+It is possible to enter one or several teams under "Team".
 The entries will be saved for future measurements.

 You can add one or several athletes to a team by clicking on the small square box on the right under "Athlete".
 The entries will be saved for future measurements.